plato-12/plato-12.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I’m Priyanshu Tiwari, a senior undergraduate at IIT Kanpur, majoring in Materials Science and Engineering.
+I’m Priyanshu Tiwari, a senior undergraduate at IIT Kanpur.
 My academic journey has led me to explore exciting intersections of quantitative finance, machine learning for neuroscience, and economics—with a special interest in auction theory and game theory.
 Currently, I’m diving into efficiently pricing Asian options and applying computational methods to tackle real-world problems.

 Previously, I had the privilege of interning at BNY Mellon, where I worked as a Software Developer in their Asset Servicing Engineering team, crafting scalable solutions for data-driven decision-making.